Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: The proof of Theorem

 We will refer to this previous construction when we speak of the decomposition $T = S + K$ into its singular and integral parts, in the context of strictly localizable measure spaces.
-Similar considerations apply when referring to integral or singular operators, kernels, truncated kernels, and related notions.
-The reader is advised to exercise caution when analyzing this situation, as many standard results do not automatically carry over to this setting if one attempts to directly extend Definition~\ref{def: integral} to strictly localizable measure spaces.
-For example, such a direct extension does not allow one to conclude that the kernels of $K$ and $K^*$ coincide, since Tonelli's theorem no longer applies in this context.
+Similar considerations apply when referring to integral or singular operators, kernels, truncated kernels, and related notions. \\

-Since we (implicitly) work with the operators $K^{(i)}$, which are defined between $L_1$-spaces over $\sigma$-finite measure spaces, we can safely perform all necessary operations and rely on the usual properties of integral operators. \\

 For any measurable subset $\Theta \subseteq Y$ with finite measure, consider the measure spaces $(\Theta, \gamma, \nu)$ and $(Y \backslash \Theta, \tilde{\gamma}, \nu)$, where $\gamma = \{A \cap \Theta: A \in \Gamma \}$ and $\tilde{\gamma} = \{A \cap (Y \backslash \Theta): A \in \Gamma \}$.
 Observe that we have a decomposition $L_1(Y, \Gamma, \nu) = L_1(\Theta, \gamma, \nu) \oplus L_1(Y \backslash \Theta, \tilde{\gamma}, \nu)$ so that $L_1(\Theta, \gamma, \nu)$ and $L_1(Y \backslash \Theta, \tilde{\gamma}, \nu)$ are projection bands.
 We define